cloudnative-pg/cloudnative-pg/docs/src/openshift.md

 ## Installation via web console

-The Cloud Native PostgreSQL operator can be found in the Red Hat OperatorHub directly from your OpenShift dashboard.
+The CloudNativePG operator can be found in the Red Hat OperatorHub directly from your OpenShift dashboard.

 1. Navigate in the web console to the `Operators -> OperatorHub` page: